CPT and ICD-10 Coding Tips

 Make sure the claim is complete and accurate.

 It probably goes without saying, but you might be surprised by how many claims are rejected due to naming errors.
 Double-check that the patient’s name and address are the same on every document.
-Insurance companies will take any opportunity they get to reject an out-of-network claim.
+Some insurance companies will take any opportunity they can find to reject an out-of-network claim.

 Code Concisely and Correctly